 While dealing with RV antifreeze, this question often pops up in my mind, “Is RV antifreeze toxic to plants and grass?”

-It was not long when I realized that winterizing RV water pipes is essential to avoid damage due to cold weather.
+It was not long before I realized that winterizing RV water pipes is essential to avoid damage due to cold weather.

-However, I was also highly concerned with the antifreeze’s toxicity level and how it would affect the greenery around me if dumped on my garden area.
+However, I was also highly concerned with the antifreeze’s toxicity level and how it would affect the greenery around me if dumped in my garden area.

-What I found is, RV antifreeze can, at times, be toxic to green life depending on the antifreeze’s principal ingredient.
+I found that RV antifreeze can sometimes be toxic to green life, depending on the antifreeze’s principal ingredient.

 Let’s dig in to discover more about it.

 So, will RV antifreeze kill grass?
-In most circumstances, no, RV antifreeze will not kill grass.
-RV antifreeze is made from propylene glycol, which is nontoxic and will be heavily diluted in an RV water system when it comes to emptying.
+In most circumstances, RV antifreeze will not kill grass.
+RV antifreeze is made from propylene glycol, which is non-toxic and will be heavily diluted in an RV water system when it comes to emptying.

 Will RV Antifreeze Kill Grass?